 · By hearing the word of God in the sanctuary, he understood that there was a truth that went beyond what he saw and experienced in everyday life.

 · By observing sacrifice at the sanctuary, he understood that God takes sin so seriously that it must be judged and atoned for, even if it is by an innocent victim who stands in the place of the guilty by faith.

 iii.
 This is one of God’s great purposes in establishing a place where His people come to meet with Him.
 It is never to imply that there is only one or only a few places where man can meet with God, or that they must be ornate or glorious buildings.
 It is to emphasize that it is good to have a place separate from other places where we focus on a heavenly, eternal perspective.

 iv.
 For Asaph, this was the sanctuary of God.
 It was the temple in Jerusalem, or the tabernacle that existed before the temple.
-For us, it is the place where we meet with God’s people for worship and fellowship and hearing the Word of God.
+For us, it is the place where we meet with God’s people for worship and fellowship and hearing the word of God.

 v.
 When Asaph went to the sanctuary of God, he received understanding.
 It wasn’t only a place to impact the senses and the feelings, but the understanding of a man.
 Asaph didn’t remark on how he felt their end or even experienced their end; he understood their end.
-It isn’t a bad thing to feel and experience the right things in the House of God, but there must also be understanding; the communication of truth in ways that can be received.
+It isn’t a bad thing to feel and experience the right things in the house of God, but there must also be understanding – the communication of truth in ways that can be received.

 vi.
 When Asaph went to the sanctuary of God, it only did him good because he connected with eternity, something that made him understand the end of the wicked.
-He didn’t need to go to the house of God to hear about the news of the day and the same talk one would hear in the marketplace or the business office.
+He didn’t need to go to the house of God to hear about the news of the day or the same talk one would hear in the marketplace or the business office.
 Asaph needed the ultimate relevance, the relevance of eternity.

 vii.
 “Their end is literally ‘their afterward’, their future which will unmake everything they have lived for.”
 (Kidner)